 — Susanna Moodie, 1847.

-Rawdon History is a website created to preserve and share the history of the Township of Rawdon and the people who lived here.
-This site tells the story of the first settlers and their descendants and explains how a small settlement slowly became a strong community.
+Rawdon History is a website created to preserve and share the history of the Township of Rawdon and the people who lived there.
+This story of the first settlers and their descendants, as the settlement grew into a strong community.

 One of the best-known mill sites in Rawdon, located near the falls.
 This place shows how water power was used in the early days.